 (at least in my personal experience)

-anything in overabundance is scarce except maybe second chances and undeserved love.
+anything in overabundance is scarce except maybe second chances and undeserved love.and joy.

 what i'm trying to work out is that what we're craving